 * * * *

 Oh yes, the christening.
 Yes, Charles, I’m pretty sure that‘s when you started with Lizzie instead of Elizabeth.
 As though you had to put me in another frame.
 Too much danger with an Elizabeth woman…might be tempted to screw one of your aides?
-Are you shocked to hear me use the word Charles?

-Well, Charles, Richard and I, we made love…and more than once too.
-Eventually I forgave myself for that fling by calling it my R&R… respite from robot.
-Maybe you never saw me flinch when you joked you were a meat and potatoes kind of lover?
+Well, Charles, Richard and I, we screwed.
+More than once too.
+Eventually I forgave myself for that fling.
+Called it my R&R… respite from robot.
+I suppose you never saw me flinch when you joked you were a meat and potatoes kind of lover?

 My goodness, it's hazier even than yesterday.
-What do they call this kind of weather?
+What do they call this weather?
 An inversion?
-That's it...and I teased Patsy and asked if inversion was the opposite of the missionary position.
+That's it.
+Oh, once I teased Patsy by asking if inversion was opposite to the missionary position.
 She looked shocked…Mother doing it?
-And Charles, you once muttered that sex can be a lot of fuss about very little.
+And Charles, recall you quipped once that sex could be a lot of fuss about very little.
 Were you talking about yourself?
 Now that is worth a chuckle…

-But they drifted apart, especially after she had moved to the State Prosecutor's office.
-Do recall the news article...Senator's girl on her way up.
+But they drifted apart, especially when she moved to the State Prosecutor's office.
+Do recall the newspaper article about Senator's girl on her way up.
 Girl?
 And there were no tears after the divorce.
-Tears go into the garbage along with Mumsy, Patsy?
+Did the tears go into the garbage along with Mumsy, Patsy?

 * * *

-Patsy, I think you once asked me back then, who's my favorite?
-Probably said I could love and cry for both of you…and that’s all I'd say even today.
+Patsy, I remember back when you were maybe ten asking who did I like best, you or Paulie.
+Probably said I could love and cry for both of you…that’s all I'd say even today.

-How does one measure the love for their child?
-Those brothers on TV…what was that show…something like Smuckers...recall one of the funny bits about a brother telling the other how their mother liked him best.
-Thought then no mother alive could laugh and not feel a bit guilty for it.
+How can anyone measure their love for their child?
+Those brothers on TV…what was that show…something like Smuckers?
+But do recall one part when one brother complains to the other how their mother liked him best.
+And I thought then no parent alive could laugh and yet not feel a little guilty.

 Darn this haze…getting worse by the minute.
 There's the store…get the paper…soon home.
 Where you hardly ever were, Charles.
 Too many levers to pull on the Hill.
 And you never seemed easy around Paulie as he got a little older…like he didn't fit your pattern.
-I worried even then about what might happen when he grew up—but he was clever and you did brag about that.
+I worried even then what might happen when he grew up—but he was clever and you certainly did love to brag about that.

 And energy.. so rambunctious and then some.
 Dear God, if only not quite so much.
-If only…
+If only.

-Old Sammy Wilkot was on the crossing that afternoon…there was no stoplight then.
-All we know is what he testified and he could never say clearly then or after.
-I do remember though that it was hot, like today.
+Old Sammy Wilkot was on the crossing that day…there was no stoplight then.
+All we know is what he testified, and he couldn't say clearly then or after.
+I do remember though it was hot, like today.